 \section{Discussion}

-We have introduced the verifiable blind observable estimation (VBOE) protocol, extending the framework of verifiable blind delegated quantum computation protocols~\cite{fitzsimons2017unconditionally, leichtle2021verifying} to effectively and securely delegate to the server the observable estimation tasks that underpin various quantum tasks.
-We obtain Theorem~\ref{theorem:composability_VBOE} that guarantees the composable security with negligible error of the VBOE protocol.
+We have introduced the Verifiable Blind Observable Estimation (VBOE) protocol, which extends the capabilities of verifiable blind delegated quantum computation to the critical task of observable estimation.
+Our main result, Theorem~\ref{thm:vboe}, establishes that VBOE achieves composable security with exponentially negligible error and polynomial-time execution, addressing a longstanding gap in the verification of near-term quantum algorithms.